-If you're mounting the projector on the ceiling, you can install the rear cable cover to enhance the cosmetic appearance of the system.

-To install the cover, insert the cover's tabs into the slots as shown, then push the cover against the projector until it locks into place.
+If you're mounting the projector on the ceiling, install the rear cable cover to enhance the appearance of the system.
+To install the cover, insert its tabs into the slots as shown, then push the cover against the projector until it locks into place.